worthingtonse/PlayCoinClient/README.md

-# PlayCoinClient
+# Play Coin Client
 This is a CloudCoin Client that is fun and easy to use.

-Plan for CoinPlay
+Development Plan for Coin Play

 ## PHASE I Connecting to the RAIDA